post-hero-img

 Picture of user interface for setting up pinned results.

-As you can see from the picture the search term WordPress has returned results.
-Two of the results are pinned (the white pins on a red background) while the last (black pin on a white background) is left unpinned.
+As you can see from the picture, the search term WordPress has returned results.
+Two of the results are pinned (the white pins on a red background), while the last (the black pin on a white background) is left unpinned.
 You can change the order of the pins with the white arrows on the red background.

 Pinned results works best in cases where you want make sure that certain search results are always found first when searching with a specific keyword.
 Practical uses include pinning and arranging search results most popular searches and promoting specific books when the user searches for an author.